“Customer service is an opportunity to eixceed your customer’s expectations.” – John Jantsch

 Single-channel is the traditional retail model.
 According to MageStore, it’s based on a single distribution system.
 The stores are either completely online, or completely offline.

-And finally, we have the omnichannel model.
 Omnichannel is similar to multichannel, in the sense that there are multiple channels being used to interact with customers.
 However, the experience and the messaging must be consistent across all channels.

 Currently, customers demand a unified experience- adopting an omnichannel approach is the only way forward.

-Why businesses need adopt this approach
+Why businesses need to adopt omnichannel approach?

-The current digital transformation has not only transformed the way we do business, but has also transformed customer expectations.
+Digital transformation has not only transformed the way we do business, but has also transformed customer expectations.
 According to McKinsey, customers expect information to be accessible within a few clicks.
 Many customers use different channels to justify making a purchase through extensive research.

 McKinsey coined this term called “the boomerang effect,” which is when customers keep coming back to a company multiple times for the same query.
-An omnichannel approach can unify customer interactions which means your agents don’t have to keep jumping between multiple tickets for the same queries, and your customers don't have to return for the same question.
+Omnichannel approach can unify customer interactions which means your agents don’t have to keep jumping between multiple tickets for the same queries, and your customers don't have to return for the same question.